EiichiroIto/Gratch/doc/Options.md

 ## projectDir
 The projectDir option specifies the directory name to open/save projects.

 Possible option is a string of the directory.
 It can be included '{documents}' for system's documents directory.

+## hideDebugMenu
+The hideDebugMenu option disables Help-Inspect and Help-Settings menu items.

+Possible options are true or false.

+## resizable
+The resizable option specifies whether the application's window can be resized.
+If the resizable option is true, window decorations will not be displayed.

+Possible options are true or false.

+## fullscreen
+The fullscreen option maximizes the application's screen in the host's windowing environment.
+Note that it may not work depending on the host window environment.

+Possible options are true or false.